Bermondsey

 Go into the churchyard

 A obelisk records that this former burial ground was made into a public park in the 1870s.
 It includes the tombstone of the Rolls (of Rolls Royce) family.
-The watch house of 1810 in the south west corner was at one time Ashford’s Laundry.
+The watch house of 1810 in the south west corner was at one time used by Ashford’s Laundry.

 Exit into Bermondsey Street and go right